shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-microsoft-outlook-com-inventory.md

 consumers in mind.
 Located on the right side of users' email, the Skyscraper unit is fully integrated into the user experience.
 For more information about adding Outlook.com creatives, see [Add a Microsoft Outlook Skyscraper Creative](../industry-reference/add-a-microsoft-outlook-versatile-creative.md).
-Review the specifications for Outlook skyscraper creatives and add them to Xandr.
+Review the specifications for Outlook skyscraper creatives and add them to Microsoft Advertising.

 > [!NOTE]
 > Packages bundled with Microsoft user data are available through the packages marketplace.
 For more information, see [Buying Microsoft Deals](../Monetize/buying-microsoft-deals.md).